euweb/reed-sensor/README.md

 ## Running

-Run `sudo python reed.py` in the console.
+Run `sudo python reed-sensor.py` in the terminal.
+The script reads the state of the pin every second and writes it to the console.
 To terminate the program press Ctrl-C